The Director of Teaching for the school is Dr Keith Brown; room G57, phone: 0117 33 12071, email: email@example.com.

-Tutorial rooms: You can download the tutorial room finder map (PDF, 226kB) from here (pdf file; 225 Kb).
+Tutorial rooms: You can download the tutorial room finder map (PDF, 226kB) from here.

 Exam results: End of year results for Level 4/C (year 1) and Level 5/I (year 2) are posted by candidate number on the relevant unit on Blackboard.
-You can also obtain your results by contacting Dr Ann Pullen in person or by either email (from your UoB email account) or telephone (please have your candidate number to hand).
+You can also obtain your results by contacting the student admin office in person or by either email (from your UoB email account) or telephone on 0117 33 12009 (please have your candidate number to hand).
 Results will not be given to any third party or sent by email to non-UoB email addresses.

 During their final year students do a research project where either the work is carried out at the bench in a research laboratory, or, for those who do not intend to pursue a research career, a literature or computer based project which does not involve laboratory work.
 Around the start of the new Academic Year details of the projects available will be passed to students.
 Further details and guidance notes are available under the "Level H" course on Blackboard.